BruceMacD/XRay-Pneumonia-Classifier/README.md

 * July 16 - 1 hour (Seth) - Still trying to understand guided backpropagation.
 Found several resources.
 * July 18 - 1.5 hours (Bruce) - Working on stripping off a layer from vgg16 and doing transfer learning.
 * July 20 - 1.5 hours (Bruce) - Adding a new fully connected layer to stripped vgg16
+* July 21 - 2 hours (Bruce) - modifications to new vgg16 layer along with research

 ## Resources (TODO: formatting)
 ### General Resources